tpoisot/ms_abc_networks/ms/ms.md

 plant-herbivore interactions (XX networks), phage-bacteria networks (XX interactions), plant-dispersers interactions (XX networks), and host-parasite interactions (XX networks).
 Mutualistic and dispersers interactions come from the *WebOfLife* database.
-Phage-bacteria data are from @weitz_pin Host-parasite data are from @stanko_mdp.
+Phage-bacteria (which are functionally equivalent to host-parasitoid) data are from @flores_ssh.
+Host-parasite data are from
+@stanko_mdp.
 Plant-herbivore data are from @thebault_das.
 Each network was cleaned in the following way.
 First, species with no interactions (if any) were removed.
 Second, interactions strengths (if present) were removed.
 This yields adjancency matrices in which all species have at least one interaction.

 !{parameters}